-Up until about a year ago, I switched back and forth between working on my desktop computer and laptop and synced files every single day.
-All this file shuffling annoyed the living daylights out of me.
-One day I had enough, uploaded everything to Google Drive and celebrated a simpler and more productive life.
+When I first started working for myself years ago, I synced files between my desktop and laptop (at some point I also got a tablet which made things even worse) every single day.
+Looking back, I can’t believe I put up with this file shuffling for so long because it annoyed the living daylights out of me.
+One day I had enough, uploaded everything to Google Drive and celebrated a simpler life.

-Some people use Google Drive for personal files and Dropbox for client work (or vice versa), but I find it easier to have everything in one place.
-Less switching back and forth, more time spent on things that need to get done.
+Some people use Google Drive for personal files and Dropbox for client work (or vice versa), but it’s easier to have everything in one place.
+Less back and forth switching, more time spent on important things.

 There are three levels to my folder system.
 There are top-level folders – those you see when you open up Google Drive.
 Inside each top-level folder are master folders for each area of my business (branding, marketing, clients, etc).
 Lastly, files in master folders are divided into subfolders.

-The most important thing to realize is that the folder structure should reflect how you mentally divide your personal life and business/work.
+The most important advice I can give you is that your folder structure should reflect how you mentally divide the different areas of your business.
 Don’t try to reinvent the wheel.
 If you try to come up with a completely new system, it most likely won’t work because it’s just not how your mind works.
-You end up being more confused than before.
-Best way to plan is to draw out the structure on paper first.

-Education gets its own top-level folder because learning is an ongoing thing for me in both business and personal life.
-Education folder has everything from courses I’m taking and ebooks to materials I’ve downloaded from other business owners.
+Education is a top-level folder because learning is an ongoing thing for me in both business and personal life.
+Education folder has everything from courses I’m taking, ebooks, webinar notes to materials I’ve downloaded.
 Everything I’ve worked through goes into the “Archive” folder for future reference.

 JUNGLE SOUL COLLECTIVE